nvaccess/nvda/user_docs/en/userGuide.md

 ### System Requirements {#SystemRequirements}

-#### Recommended System Requirements {#MinimumSystemRequirements}
-* Operating Systems: 64-bit editions of Windows 10, Windows 11, and Window Server 2022
-  * both AMD64 and ARM64 variants of Windows are supported.
-* at least 150 MB of storage space.
-* at least 4 GB of RAM.

 #### Minimum System Requirements {#MinimumSystemRequirements}
 * Operating Systems: all 32-bit and 64-bit editions of Windows 8.1, Windows 10, Windows 11, and all Server Operating Systems starting from Windows Server 2012 R2.
   * both AMD64 and ARM64 variants of Windows are supported.
   * Note 32-bit operating systems are no longer under active support.
   * Note that Windows 8.1 and Windows Server versions older than 2022 are no longer under active support.
 * at least 150 MB of storage space.

+#### Recommended System Requirements {#RecommendedSystemRequirements}
+* Operating Systems: 64-bit editions of Windows 10, Windows 11, and Window Server 2022
+  * both AMD64 and ARM64 variants of Windows are supported.
+* at least 150 MB of storage space.
+* at least 4 GB of RAM.

 ### Internationalization {#Internationalization}